MansiD1/delta-demo/README.md

 # delta-demo
-This repo is for web dev projects
+This repo is for my web dev projects.